Simulation-Software-Engineering/Lecture-Material/03_building_and_packaging/spack_demo.md

   spack install helloworld@0.2.0
   ```

-  This will concretize (internally, i.e. no output on terminal) and then build the software.
+  This will concretize (internally, i.e., no output on terminal) and then build the software.

 - If one wants to edit the package later, there are two options